 |ICANN||has been patched|

-We would like to thank Michael McNally and Cathy Almond of ISC, Ralph Dolmans, Wouter Wijngaards and Benno Overeinder of NLnet Labs, Petr Špaček of NIC.CZ, Francis Perron of Google, Remi Gacogne and Peter van Dijk of PowerDNS, John Todd of IBM Quad9, Tim April and Ralf Weber of Akamai and James Adair and Matthew Pozun of Verisign for their cooperation and helpful discussions upon disclosing this issue, as well as Eyal Ronen and Yair Kaldor for their help with this project.
+We would like to thank the anonymous referees for very helpful comments and feedback, and Michael McNally, and Cathy Almond of ISC, Ralph Dolmans, Wouter Wijngaards and Benno Overeinder of NLnet Labs, and Petr Špaček of NIC.CZ, Francis Perron of Google, Remi Gacogne and Peter van Dijk of PowerDNS, John Todd of Quad9, Tim April and Ralf Weber of Akamai and James Adair and Matthew Pozun of Verisign for their help and cooperation in the disclosure procedure, as well as Eyal Ronen and Yair Kaldor for their help in this project.